inverno-io/inverno-mods/inverno-security-http/README.md

 The name of the reference cookie token is set to `XSRF-TOKEN`, on a `POST`, `PUT`, `PATCH` or `DELETE` request, the interceptor tries to compare its value to a header (`X-CSRF-TOKEN` by default) or, if missing, to a query parameter (`_csrf_token` by default).
 If the two values are matching, which basically means the client was able to read the cookie, the request can be safely authorized otherwise a forbidden (403) error shall be return to the client.

-> When using the `CSRFDoubleSubmitCookieInterceptor` with a Web application developped with [Angular][angular] or other any other framework that support double submit cookie, the `httpOnly` flag of the reference cookie must be set to `false`.
+> When using the `CSRFDoubleSubmitCookieInterceptor` with a Web application developed with [Angular][angular] or other any other framework that support double submit cookie, the `httpOnly` flag of the reference cookie must be set to `false`.